babylonhealth/ios-playbook/Cookbook/Technical-Documents/SupportEngineerRole.md

 The schedule is defined in the iOS Team Plan document and calendar events are also added to the iOS Developers Outlook calendar.

+Please let your squad know with a week's notice if you are being assigned to Support